 Most good receivers can distribute audio and video signals to several independent listening and viewing zones (rooms).
 Some receivers come with an extra set of line level stereo outputs, which will require a connection to an additional stereo amplifier or active speakers.
 Other units will have additional amplified speaker terminals to support multiple zones.
 Many also offer additional video outputs so you can send audio and video signals discretely to other zones, like to the back yard or the dining room.

 While the receiver is the brain of a home theater system, the remote is really in charge.
 Basic receivers come with basic remotes, which often can be frustrating to use.
 Better products include universal learning remotes capable of handling the control functions of all your gear.
 Many incorporate HDMI:CEC, a protocol that allows all HDMI-connected products in a system to be run by one remote.
 Unfortunately, HDMI:CEC is only a basic standard and may be implemented differently across brands.
 The best products come precertified for compatibility with advanced control systems, which require professional installation.
 Nearly every new receiver will also have a compatible iOS and Android app that permits some level of control.
 These are usually good as secondary or backup remote solutions.

 If you’re looking for more than just a place to plug in a host of audio and video components, check out the list of extra features available on many receivers.
 The most commonly found feature is iPod/iPhone/iPad connectivity.
-Usually accomplished through a connection to some form of docking station, many receivers will not only allow you to play content stored on your iPod through the speakers of your stereo system, but will also let you view and control that content by navigating (using a handheld remote) a menu displayed on your system’s TV screen.
 Other features sometimes found on receivers include the ability to stream content from a PC and the Internet.
 High-resolution DACs for playing higher-quality audio files is also a plus.